Listed here are ten of Rami Malek's finest screen appearances that you probably haven't seen.

 For three episodes, Malek played the role of Marcos Al-Zacar, a terrorist from the Republic of Kamistan.

 Rami also played Kenny on the 2005-2007 TV show The War at Home.
-Dave, Vicky, and their three kids are a dysfunctional family in New York City who deal with typical family issues in this sitcom.
-Dave's father was a persistent pest, so Dave adopted his father's approach to family life.
+The New York-based dysfunctional family of Dave, Vicky, and their three kids deal with everyday family issues in this sitcom.
+Dave's behavior toward his own family reflected his relationship with his own father, who was a chronic pest.
 Vicky, the attractive wife, is annoying and always trying to deal with Dave's antics.
 The second oldest of his kids, Larry, is a loner who has a temper, especially with his mom Vicky.
-After coming out to his parents as gay, Kenny, a young man, is exiled to the home of his best friend Larry.
+After telling his parents that he is gay, Kenny, a young man, is exiled to the home of his best friend Larry.
 Dave suspects that his son Larry is gay, but it turns out that he's not and that Kenny has a crush on him.

 There were two seasons of this show, but it wasn't renewed for a third.